 Biking – Bikes share the roads and are permitted on most trails.

-Camping – There are 2 campgrounds on St. Louis Creek Rd 160, first-come, first-serve, open late May.
+Camping – There is 1 USFS campgrounds on St. Louis Creek Rd 160, first-come, first-serve, open late May.

 - Saint Louis Creek – 16 non-electric sites, RV’s or tents (info)